 We can imagine that like the rest of us, you’re stuck at home right now.
 It’s likely that prospective short and medium-term renovation projects are lining up, and you’d like to launch them once things have returned to normal.
 If this is the case, why not get ahead with the preparation stage?
 Indeed, there are several things that can be started remotely when it comes to the organization of the project.
 For example, you can get in touch with contractors and even receive quotes remotely.

 In this way, you can sign contracts with the contractors who will be responsible for carrying out the work.
-Once the quarantine measures have been loosened, the project can be launched without any further delay.

 In this article, we will present a few tips for starting a renovation project during this period when it’s not possible to receive contractors on site (except for urgent work).